pg-schema-version

 # psv acme version: 3

-# psv wet run for acme done
+# psv wet create for acme done

 # on rerun, do nothing

-psql -v psv=wet < acme.sql
+psql -v psv=wet acme < acme.sql

-# psv wet run for app acme
+# psv for application acme

 # psv skipping acme 1